dnnsharp/sharp-scheduler-guide/imap.md

     * **Use SSL** - enable this option if your Email Server requires a SSL certificate;
     * **Username **- usually the full email address;
     * **Password** - the email password;
-    * **Custom Data** where can be appended a Data Key and a Data Value that can be used later in actions.
+    * **Custom Data** where a Data Key and Data Value that can be used later in action can be appended.
 * **Start Date** - use this option to specify a starting date from which the trigger will scan e-mails.
 This will be updated with the last run time.
 * **Make this go through all existing mail at the first run**.
 This will override the Start Date setting.
 * **Compact body text **- it removes all empty lines and extra whitespace form the \[Mail:BodyText\] token.

-* **Save Attachments** - enable this option for save the attached files.
+* **Save Attachments** - enable this option to save the attached files.

 * **Attachments save directory **- choose a directory where the files should be saved.